trasors/HanfSolar-MPPT-Series-1-modbus-protocol/README.md

 The bluetooth device in the controller is a DX-BT18 device.
 The device name is BT18 and the default password is 1234.
 There is a microswitch on the module that probably boots it into AT mode (not tested)

 # Methodology
-In order to get an idea of the protocol, I installed the Android app, enabled developer mode and switched on bluetooth debugging.
-I then began using the app to query the device.
-Once I had gone through enough options, I saved to debug log (via ADB) and imported into Wireshark.
+In order to get an idea of the protocol, I installed the Android app from the manufacturer website, enabled developer mode on the phone and switched on bluetooth debugging.
+I then began using the app to query the controller.
+Once I had gone through enough options, I saved the debug log (via ADB) and imported into Wireshark.
 It was fairly clear from Wireshark that the protocol used is similar to Modbus TCP.

 ## Further testing
 More detailed testing was done using Termite (https://www.compuphase.com/software_termite.htm) because it easy allowed HEX messages to be sent.
 If using Windows, use the 2nd com port presented by the BT18 device (baud rate is unimportant)